Class 12 NCERT Solutions Business Studies - Planning - Free PDF Download

 Assume, for example, that a competitor's arrival diminishes demand for a company's products.
 The company had not anticipated such a change when planning production.
 As a result, the company's earlier strategies fail, and it must devise new ones in light of the change in demand.

 Similarly, imagine the government announces a loosening of the rules for foreign investment, resulting in increased market competitiveness.
 Domestic enterprises' sales and manufacturing plans may collapse in the face of growing competition.
 Thus, despite the fact that planning entails working out details for the future, it does not guarantee success.

 8. What kind of strategic decisions are taken by business organisations ?

-Ans: A strategy is a broad plan for an organization's business.
+Ans: A strategy is a broad plan for an organisation's business.

 It has three basic objectives:

 to decide on a course of action, and

 to allocate objectives appropriately in order to achieve the objectives.

 The business environment must be considered whenever a strategy is developed.
 The economic, political, social, legal, and technological environments all have an impact on an organisation's strategy.
 Typically, strategies take the form of defining the organisation's identity in the business environment.